Hamchin/Chrome-Extension-General/README.md

 ## YouTube

-- Allow you to watch videos in a floating window
+- Long press to Picture-in-Picture
 - Prevent the channel video from being played
 - Extend the space of the video title